facebookresearch/fairo/base_agent/documents/logical_form_specification/events.md

 # EVENT draft #
 ```
 COMMAND = {"action_sequence" : [ACTION/COMMAND, ...., ACTION/COMMAND],
-           "control": {"init_condition": CONDITION,
+           "init_condition": CONDITION,
 	   "run_condition": CONDITION,
            "stop_condition": CONDITION,
-		       "remove_condition": CONDITION},
+           "remove_condition": CONDITION,
            "spatial_control": {"direction_information": 'LEFT' / 'RIGHT'/ 'UP'/ 'DOWN'/ 'FRONT'/ 'BACK' /
                              'AROUND' / 'CLOCKWISE' / 'ANTICLOCKWISE'}
 	   }
 ```

-In the sub dict opened by the "control" key, the "init_condition" specifies when the command should be considered for running.
+The "init_condition" specifies when the command should be considered for running.
 That is, until the init_condition is satisfied, the "run_condition" is not checked. the "remove_condition" being satisfied removes the command from consideration permanently; if the remove_condition is satisfied the run_condition will never be checked again.
+Thus init_condition and remove_condition are the window in which the event can occur

 The run_condition is checked every agent step after the init_condition has been satisfied if the task is not running; if it is satisfied, the next step in the action_sequence is set to priority > 0 (asks to be run by the agent).
 The stop_condition is checked every agent step where the current step of the action_sequence is set to priority > 0; if it is satisfied, the priority is set to 0 (tells agent to not run but check conditions).
 The stop_condition takes precedence over the run_condition.
 So in short:
 Once the init_condition has been satisfied, the action_sequence is stepped when the run_condition is satisfied,